 Little Joe was learning how to make his bed, pick up his toys after playing and brush his teeth after eating.
 He was learning how to do the dishes and mama said he was getting real good at it.

 His favorite thing to do each day was to play with Timmy.
 Timmy was little Joe’s neighbor and his best friend too.
 His mommy allowed Little Joe to play with Timmy whenever he wanted to.

 Even though Little Joe was always allowed to play with Timmy he had to stay in his yard at all times.
 That is one of the things, about being the youngest kid, little Joe did not like.
 Molly and Emily could cross the street whenever they wanted to, why couldn’t he?

 Just as he was about to run into the street he heard a loud SCREECH and as he looked left he saw a big white car swerve so close to him he thought he was going to be hit.

 Uncle Joe came running from behind the garage and yelled, “Little Joe, are you okay?”
 But Little Joe could not speak and he could not move.

 Little Joe backed up until he felt the safety of the curb.
-He stepped up on the curb and felt his legs go weak.
+He stepped up on the curb as his legs went weak.
 Suddenly he was on the ground.
 Little Joe pulled his legs up close to his body, dropped his head to his knees and wrapped his hands behind his neck.
 Hot tears welled up in his eyes.
-He felt his legs and his whole body shaking.
+His legs and his whole body started shaking.
 He was afraid to look up.
 “If only I could go back and call for Uncle Joe to get the ball for me,” he thought.